 Article at a glance

-There are many benefits to receiving the COVID-19 vaccine such as personal health and the protection of those around you because the vaccines have been proven to lower the chances of preventing severe illness as a result of a COVID-19 infection.
+There are many benefits to receiving the COVID-19 vaccine such as personal health and the protection of those around you, as these vaccines prevent severe outcomes from COVID-19 infection such as serious illness, death, and more.

-As of 2022, there are now four authorized vaccines available including vaccine booster doses.
+As of October 2023, there are now three authorized vaccines available including vaccine booster doses.

 After the World Health Organization declared the COVID-19 outbreak an official pandemic in 2020, the race to produce a safe and effective vaccine was on.
 While vaccines normally take a minimum of six years to be developed, studied, and manufactured, the Moderna and Pfizer coronavirus vaccines were readily produced within a year.
 Due to modern technological advances and past studies linked to gaining immunity over COVID-19, the vaccines were able to be produced at rapid speeds.

-This article will explain everything there is to know about COVID-19 vaccinations including vaccine types, current CDC recommendations, and more.
+This article will explain everything you need to know about these COVID-19 vaccinations including vaccine types, current CDC recommendations, information on updated COVID-19 vaccines as of 2023, and more.

 Vaccine Types